svgeesus/EuroMPE/Duophonic/MPU-board.md

 - MOSI
 - SCLK
 - 3V3
 - GND

+The one for display differs (still 8 pins):

+- GND
+- 3V3
+- MOSI
+- SCLK
+- DC
+- RST
+- CS
+- GND

 The two for PerfDAC go off-board with ribbon cables while the third, for the [display board](./display-board.md), connects under the Teensy to the display, encoder, buttons board.